shinnku-nikaidou/layer7benchmark/README.md

     If you want to use this option, please make sure you understand the grammar of the URL you set.
     This option can be combined with the --test option.
 And the --test option will only send one request to a randomly generated URL, also the --test option will print the URL which is randomly generated.
     Full grammar is down below and you can keep reading the following text.
+--ip-files
+    Some times a website will have multiple IP addresses when using a CDN or load balancing.
+    You can use this option to specify a file containing a list of IP addresses, one per line.
+    The program will randomly select one of the IP addresses from the file for each request.
+    This option conflicts with the --ip option.
+And please provide valid file path, and the contents of the file must be valid IP addresses' list.
 ```

 ### Example